Modern glass and steel house by lake with dock and trees, showcasing contemporary architecture

 Key Characteristics of Contemporary Architecture

-Examples of contemporary architectural characteristics include asymmetry, open floor plans, extensive glazing, unconventional geometry, minimalist detailing, integration of indoor and outdoor spaces, sustainable building systems, and mixed material palettes.
+Contemporary architecture characteristics include asymmetry, open floor plans, extensive glazing, unconventional geometry, minimal detailing, indoor–outdoor integration, sustainable building systems, and mixed material palettes.
+Together they produce buildings that read as current, functional, and visually striking.

 Form, Space, and Visual Language

-Rather than being rigidly compartmentalized, spaces flow into one another.
+Contemporary design in architecture emphasises curved or irregular forms, bold massing, and visual simplicity.
+Rather than being rigidly compartmentalised, spaces flow into one another.
 The relationship between volume, void, and natural light becomes a primary design tool.

 Contemporary architecture beach house among dunes and pines, open glass facade by the sea